mattsnell/people-poc-main/src/docs/details.md

 | $IMAGE_TAG | The tage you define for your image                                        |
 | $AWS_ACCOUNT_ID | The account ID where you're deploying (used when setting ECR URI)    |

-**Example buildspec.yml:**  This is the spec file that I used to build the container.
+**Example buildspec.yml:**  This is the spec file that I used for the build.
 It illustrates the use of the variables I specified above.

 ```yaml
 version: 0.2